Atlas District: 21st century

 The area has benefited from the economic resurgence that has affected most of the district since the turn of the 21st century.
 The neighborhood began a resurgence after Joe Englert announced plans in 2005 to transform this three block area with various bars and music venues.
 Examples of bars that he opened were: the Pug; the Red and Black; the Rock N Roll Hotel; the Bee Hive; the Olympic, a sports bar with pool tables; Dr. Granville Moore's Brickyard; and the Showbar.

 In 2012, the district was named as one of the "hippest" neighborhoods in the country by Forbes magazine.
 In 2023, neighborhood property agent Christopher Dixon argued that despite the neighborhood's resurgence in the early 21st century, neighboring "Union Market and [NoMa] came in here and just kind of stole our thunder".

 Transit

 The area is served by the D2X and D20 Metrobuses.
-The city's only remaining streetcar system runs along H Street from Union Station to Benning Road, passing through the Atlas District.
 The district is not served by the Washington Metro rail, with the closest Metro station being located in Union Station, on the Red Line.